 When we think of plastic, we think of plastic bags you get at the grocery store or maybe your child’s toy that’s made out of cheap throw away material.
 If you stop and think about it, plastic is everywhere and it’s uses are almost infinite.
-Take Acetal or Delrin® ( a Dupont brand name) as it is more commonly know.
-It is a plastic that replaces metal in numerous applications and is used to make gears, screws and other hard working parts.
+Take Acetal Copolymer, it is a plastic that replaces metal in numerous applications and is used to make gears, screws and other hard working parts.
 Consider PTFE for instance which is used to coat your frying pan to make it non-stick, make steam valves and fittings, and chemical resistant parts.
 Another material is Polycarbonate or Lexan® (a SABIC brand name -formerly G.E.
 Plastics) which is used to replace glass because it is shatter resistant and is also used for bullet resistant glazing and riot shields.
 Even the cup of coffee you grab for every morning is made of foamed Styrene – Styrofoam.
 But plastic has shaped our lives in countless ways, many of them you might not even think of or notice.

 Plastics play a big part in the world of medicine.
 Some other advancements in the area of medicine include assisting people with debilitating injuries and serious afflictions, helping them feel more comfortable and move easier.
 Prosthetic limbs and joint replacements have come along way since the old days of metal and wood.
 Since the late 90’s UHMW or (Ultra High Molecular Weight Polyethylene) has become the standard in hip and joint replacements.
 With plastics like UHMW, which has great wear resistance, excellent strength and very low co-efficient of friction (very slippery), it has made people who need these surgeries have better mobility and better quality of life.
 These plastics also make prosthetic limbs lighter and stronger for athletes who wish to compete and lead near normal active lifestyles due to the use of plastic polymers (derived from the Greek meaning ‘many parts’) mimicking human flexibility.
 Prosthetic devices date all the way back to the ancient Egyptians where they used leather and wood for toe and foot replacements.
 But thanks to today’s technologies and advancements in as plastic, most amputees and athletes can regain their quality of life and enabling them to do what they love.